edgonzalesjr/Detection-Lab/README.md

      - Command and scripting interpreter > PowerShell (T1059.001)
 - Kali Linux
   - Performed brute force attack.
-- Should have set up safeguards
+- Safety measures should have been established
   - Follow Company's Acceptable Use Policy.
   - Disable any unnecessary services, such as the Remote Desktop feature in this case.
   - Use a long and complex password for Remote Desktop if it is required in your environment.